chin-jlyc/time_track/docs/index.md

 ## Welcome to Time Tracker!

-Hope this makes tracking client time a little easier and relieves some stress :)
+Hope this makes tracking client time a little easier and relieves some stress!!